 Apple advises against using compressed air for cleaning any part of your iPhone, and the charging port is no exception.
 I’ve taken iPhones to Apple for charging issues in the past, and every time they attempt to manually clean out the port before escalating the issue with a technician.

-One of the best tools for cleaning the charging port is the SIM pin key that came with your iPhone.
+One of the best tools for cleaning the iPhone’s charging port is the SIM pin key that came with your device.
 If you can’t find it, then a safety pin or similarly thin sharp object with a good point is your next best bet.
 Put the pin in the hole, and scrape out what you can.
 Wipe off what you find and repeat till it’s clean.

 Apple does this with a surprising amount of force at the Genius bar, but I’d advise against going too hard.
 You might want to shine a light in the port to check for residual grime.